Veit96/bootstrapping/README.md

 # bootstrapping
-automates the task of installing arch linux
+automates tedious tasks in the installation of arch linux.